mgmarlow/mgmarlow.github.io/content/articles/2020-02-24-setting-up-python-for-ai-ml/index.md

 Since no errors were observed, the environment has been successfully created and `pandas` is available for use.
-But `pandas` won't be enough for most AI/ML projects, so let's add a few more packages.
+But `pandas` won't be enough for most AI/ML projects, so I'll add a few more packages.

 ```
 (my-env) PS C:\Users\me> conda install -n my-env numpy jupyter